 Another key question when thinking about the difference between an oven and a basket style air fryer, is that of power consumption.
 As I said before, most people buy an oven style simply so they can get something larger and cook more.
 Of course, in this situation, the power consumption and cost of running will go up.

 However, when comparing two air fryers of similar size, is there a big difference in the wattage they use?
-I am no electrical engineer, but I would assume that the higher the wattage the more energy is being used (please correct me if I am wrong).
+I am no electrical engineer, but I would assume that the higher the wattage, the more energy is being used (please correct me if I am wrong).

-We will go back to the two air fryers used in the last section, as we know they are similar size and the same brand.
-Interestingly the traditional style XL has a wattage use of 1700W, whereas the Elite has a wattage of 1500W (interesting because the cheaper non elite version goes up to 1700W).
+We will go back to the two air fryers used in the last section, as we know they are of similar size and the same brand.
+Interestingly, the traditional style XL has a wattage use of 1700W, whereas the Elite has a wattage of 1500W (interesting because the cheaper non elite version goes up to 1700W).

-This went totally against what I expected, but of course this could vary wildly from brand to brand, and between the different sizes.
+This went totally against what I expected, but of course, this could vary wildly from brand to brand, and between the different sizes.
 But it seems that size isn’t always an indication of power usage.

-Another thing to bare in mind is the air fryers insulation, their ability to keep the hot air in.
+Another thing to bear in mind is the air fryers insulation, their ability to keep the hot air in.
 A lot of people enjoy using air fryer ovens over traditional ovens because they tend to keep the hot air trapped mostly inside the unit.
 This means it is less likely to heat up the room the air fryer is being used in, as well as being more energy efficient.